 Reports to: Assistant Superintendent for Leadership, Planning & Evaluation

-General Summary: Directs the assessment, research, and evaluation for the District to facilitate improvement in the educational programs and services of the District.
+General Summary: Directs the data center, assessment, research, and evaluation for the District to facilitate improvement in the educational programs and services of the District.

 I. Coordinates the development, implementation and review of district-wide assessments and data analysis for norm-referenced and criterion-referenced assessment, district and state assessments, and measures of national and international academic achievement.
 (20%)

 II.
 Coordinates district evaluation activities (e.g., strategic and site planning, school recognition programs, curriculum and instruction programs) as assigned by the Superintendent.
 (5%)

 III.
 Evaluates district programs to determine effectiveness and provides summary reports on district evaluation activities to the Millard Board of Education as directed by the Superintendent.
 (5%)

 IV.
 Provides advice and technical assistance in research design and program evaluation, and reports data and provides statistical analysis and recommendations.
 (10%)

 V. Conducts assessments and surveys based on district-identified needs.
 (5%)